dart-lang/site-www/src/_tutorials/libraries/shared-pkgs.md

 ## About the pubspec.yaml file

 To use an external package,
-your application must itself be a package.
+your app must itself be a package.
-Any application with a valid pubspec.yaml file in its top-level directory is a package and can therefore use external packages.
+Any app with a valid pubspec.yaml file in its top-level directory is a package and can therefore use external packages.

 You can use the Stagehand tool to generate packages